 It also makes clear that "the PCC must not fetter the operational independence of the police force and the Chief Constable who leads it".

 The PCC holds Merseyside Police to account using a variety of mechanisms.
-Find out more about how she does in our 'How we work' section here.
+Find out more about how she does in 'How we work'.

 Correspondence and complaints

-When the Office of the Police and Crime Commissioner receive correspondence that relates to operational matters they will often be directed to the Force, as it will be the Officers and staff who have the knowledge and expertise to answer the queries raised.
+When the Office of the Police and Crime Commissioner (OPCC) receive correspondence that relates to operational matters it will often be directed to the Force, as it will be the officers and staff who have the knowledge and expertise to answer the queries raised.

 The Commissioner may also ask for a briefing or explanation from the Force.
 The Commissioner does take note of the views expressed and this is used, with other information collected, to help the Commissioner shape the future priorities for Force.

 The Commissioner is responsible for any complaints that relate to the Chief Constable in his personal capacity.
-All other complaints are sent onto the ‘appropriate authority’, which for most complaints is the Force but for very serious complaints would be the Independent Police Complaints Commission.
+All other complaints are sent onto the ‘appropriate authority’, which for most complaints is the Force, but for very serious complaints would be the Independent Office of Police Complaints.

-Find out more about how complaints are handled here.
+Find out more about how Complaints are handled.

 A day in the life of Merseyside Police

-The infographic below gives you an idea of the daily demand on Merseyside Police:
+The infographic below gives you an idea of the demands Merseyside Police face on daily basis*: